A 10-week surf trip to South Africa is pretty much the dream, right?

 First Aid:

-We were in Jeffreys Bay recently which is the surfing mecca of South Africa best known for its endless point break and more specifically ‘Supertubes’.
-What most people don’t know is that there are a few other incredible waves in the area for the less experienced surfer.
-Here’s a compilation of the waves we scored at these lesser known breaks namely; Kitchen Windows, Lower Point and Seals Beach (Cape St. Francis)
+We recently spent time in Jeffreys Bay, South Africa’s surfing mecca, famous for its endless point breaks and the legendary ‘Supertubes’.
+But beyond the iconic spots, there are several incredible lesser-known waves perfect for less experienced surfers.
+Here’s a roundup of the waves we caught at these hidden gems: Kitchen Windows, Lower Point, and Seals Beach (Cape St. Francis).

 Any questions on becoming an ISA level 1 Surf Instructor, leave a comment or contact us directly.

-Stay tuned for more updates from our crew in South Africa
+Stay tuned for more updates from our crew in South Africa.
+Yew